dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

-surfacePlotter: Current version (11/11/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
-Currently in very early stages of development.
-Updated 11/11/17 with further development; surface condition figures where humidity is 100% can now be saved correctly, wind barbs are moved to make it less likely for pressure line to overlap with them, and x limits are changed to prevent confusion over how much data is present.
-Will likely become operational this week.
-Requires external functions addaxis, tlabel, and windbarb. addaxis was originally written by Harry Lee, tlabel by Carlos Adrian Vargas Aguilera, and windbarb by Laura Tomkins.
-Tags: in progress, ASOS, surface observations

 windplot: Current version (10/30/17) of MATLAB script demonstrating wind barb plotting over time, as used in surfacePlotter.
 Uses windbarb function to create windbarbs. windbarb was originally written by Laura Tomkins.
 Full documentation still needs to be added.
 Tags: in progress, utilities

 Other files:

-Station list: Annotated list of ASOS stations near Stony Brook University
+Station list: Annotated list of ASOS stations and sounding launches near Stony Brook University

-Storm List 1: List of storms to analyze first once analysis and plotting software is complete